TimingJL/rails-blog/README.md

 And then inside of our `app/views/posts/index.html.erb`
 I'm going to do a loop through each of the posts.
-So for each of the post, I want to put them in a post rapper `div` and the title of the post is going to be in `h2` tag class of title.
+So for each of the post, I want to put them in a post wrapper `div` and the title of the post is going to be in `h2` tag class of title.
 And we're gonna to do link to `post.title` and that's going to be the post path.
 And then, on the index page, I don't want the description we're just going to do the time at risk or the date it was created that.
 On the index, I want to have the actual date.